T-84 Oplot MBT

 The T-84 main battle tank is the result of continued main battle tank development by the Kharkiv Morozov Machine Building Design Bureau, which is Ukraine's leading design authority for armored fighting vehicles.
 The T-84 differed from the T-80 by the following: new all-welded turret, explosive reactive armor of new generation, thermal imaging sight, digitisation of the fire-control system, 1200 hp engine, auxiliary power unit, optronic countermeasures system, automatic muzzle reference system, navigation aids etc.

 The overall layout of the T-84 is conventional with the driver's compartment at the front, fighting compartment in the centre and power pack at the rear.
 The driver is seated in the center and has a single-piece hatch cover that lifts and swings to the right.
-In front of this are three forward-facing periscopes, the centre one of which can be replaced by a night driving device.
+In front of this are three forward-facing periscopes, the center one of which can be replaced by a night driving device.
 There is an escape hatch in the hull floor behind the driver.
 The commander is seated on the right and the gunner on the left both provided with single-piece roof hatches.

 The T-84 is based on a T-80UD, but has a number of advanced features which distinguish it from the T-80UD.
 These include the following: